 You must be able to demonstrate knowledge of the role and responsibilities of a PA.

 Letters of recommendation will be expected, yes.
 Details of how many, and from which sources, will be determined.

-Approximately 28 months.
-It's a two-plus year program.
+Approximately 24 months.
 That's a fairly standard time frame for Physician Assistant programs.
 Typically, the first half of the program is didactic or course work, and the second half is typically the clinical rotations.

 To start with, the format will be classroom only, and primarily day school.
 Our plan so far is for a full-time option; that doesn't mean that a part-time option won't be developed.

 The application process is through CASPA (Central Application Service for Physician Assistants).
-The application deadline is September 1, 2015, however, we are unable to accept students into the program until we receive provisional accreditation.
+The application cycle will open in April 2015; the deadline for our program is September 1, 2015, however, we are unable to accept students into the program until we receive provisional accreditation.
 We will know if provisional accreditation has been awarded in the spring of 2016.

 CSS has applied for provisional accreditation from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 We anticipate matriculating our first class in May of 2016, pending provisional accreditation in Spring, 2016 ARC-PA meeting.
 Provisional accreditation is an accreditation status for a new PA program that has not yet enrolled students, but at the time of its comprehensive accreditation review, has demonstrated its preparedness to initiate program in accordance with the accreditation Standards.

 Graduate and Extended Studies Office